-CHAPTER 4: HOUSEHOLD-WEIGHTED VS. EXPENDITURE-WEIGHTED AGGREGATION ("DEMOCRATIC/PLUTOCRATIC" WEIGHTS)
+5. HOUSEHOLD-WEIGHTED VS. EXPENDITURE-WEIGHTED AGGREGATION ("DEMOCRATIC/PLUTOCRATIC" WEIGHTS)

-Definitions and nomenclature
+Definitions and nomenclature.

+5.1.
 To construct any type of consumer price index for a population requires some method of aggregation in order to be able to calculate the average effect of price changes on all households in the population or the household grouping under consideration.
 This aggregate index may be computed with weights which reflect either:

-- (a) average (mean) expenditures of all reference households, or - (b) the expenditure of the average (median) household.
+a) average (mean) expenditures of all reference households, or b) the expenditure of the average household, that is an average (mean) of the expenditure shares of all households

+- 5.2.
 Method (a) is the classic method used in consumer price indices including CPI and CPIH (as well as, largely, RPI).
-Weights reflect total spending in the economy on each item.
-This means that each household is effectively allocated a weight which is proportional to its expenditure.
+Weights reflect total spending in the economy on each item, effectively treating consumer expenditure as one single aggregate "super-household".
 Implicitly this gives more weight to higher spending households (which will also tend to be those with higher incomes).
 The more a household spends, the larger the share of total spending that household will represent.
 Thus the inflation experience of higher-spending households makes a larger contribution to the resulting index than that of lower-spending households.
-Such weighting has been named "plutocratic", because of its connotation with the rich.
+Such weighting has been named "plutocratic", because of its connotation with the rich. - 5.3.
 Method (b) gives equal importance to all households by averaging consumption value proportions over the whole reference population instead of summing the actual consumption values.
 In other words, each household has the same weight and makes an equal contribution to the index.
 This type of weighting has been named "democratic", for obvious reasons.
-Method (b), unlike method (a), aims to measure the inflation rate experienced by households at approximately the median point of the expenditure distribution.
+Method (b), unlike method (a), aims to measure the inflation rate experienced by households at approximately the median point of the expenditure distribution. - 5.4.
 The two methods produce different weights and thus different measures of overall price change.
 Although the terms "democratic" and "plutocratic" have been in use for some considerable time in the context of consumer price indices, we feel that, although widely used in the technical literature, they do not meet the scientific aims of neutrality and objectivity.
 This paper will therefore refer to them respectively as "household-weighted" and "expenditure-weighted" indices.